brasofilo/ThemeCategories/README.md

 Theme Categories
 ================

-Separate you themes by folders and use this plugin to filter them in the dashboard.
+Separate your themes by folders and use this plugin to filter them in the dashboard.

 Based on this [WordPress Answer](http://wordpress.stackexchange.com/a/96689/12615)